The web-slinging wunderkind is back! And he's going on vacation!

 Who’s the big bad?

-Jake Gyllenhaal is in talks to star as the iconic Spidey villain Mysterio.
-If the deal comes together, it’ll be Gyllenhaal’s first time playing a comic book role, and it’s a doozy: In the comics, the original Mysterio was a brilliant special effects expert and stuntman named Quentin Beck, who uses his skills to create deadly illusions and gadgets.
+Jake Gyllenhaal has joined the cast as the iconic Spidey villain Mysterio.
+It’s Gyllenhaal’s first time playing a comic book role, and it’s a doozy: In the comics, the original Mysterio was a brilliant special-effects expert and stuntman named Quentin Beck, who uses his skills to create deadly illusions and gadgets.
 Spooky.

 Wait, so what about Avengers: Infinity War?